maderikra/archivesspace-plugins/digitalobjects/README.md

-Plugin to automatically insert thumbnail images for digital objects from ContentDM and Archive.org.
+Plugin to automatically insert thumbnail images on the public side for digital objects from ContentDM and Archive.org.

 To enable for use with ContentDM, the second line of DOthumb.js must contain the hostname to your ContentDM site: